icdocsoc/mad3/hono/README.md

 ## API Reference

 > Note that where 400 indicates multiple errors, a relevant error message will be returned by the backend.
+> Types can be found in types.ts.
+This documentation will sometimes use the type definition instead of a type name, for ease of reading.

 # **middleware**